 The best way to see the difference is to look at how the commanders and staff relate.
 In a French or German battalion ~ at least this was the case a few years ago ~ a company (100 to 150 soldiers) is commanded by a captain; there are only two or three officers in the company.
-The battalion, three, for or five companies, is commander by a lieutenant colonel, and there is a major deputy commander.
+The battalion, three, for or five companies, is commanded by a lieutenant colonel, and there is a major deputy commander.
 The battalion staff consists of:

 - S1 – personnel officer – a captain

 - S2 – intelligence officer – a captain, sometimes a major

 - S3 – operations officer – a major

 - S4 – logistics officer – a major